OWASP/samm/Website/content/blog/samm2-release.md

 #### After three years of preparation, our SAMM project team has delivered version 2 of SAMM!

-OWASP SAMM (Software Assurance Maturity Model) is the OWASP framework to help organizations assess, formulate, and implement, through our self-assessment model, a strategy for software security they can be integrated into their existing Software Development Lifecycle (SDLC).
+OWASP SAMM (Software Assurance Maturity Model) is the OWASP framework to help organizations assess, formulate, and implement, through our self-assessment model, a strategy for software security they can integrate into their existing Software Development Lifecycle (SDLC).

 The new SAMM v2 consists of the following components: